ivmfnal/data_dispatcher/docs/ui.rst

         $ dd create project -q <file with MetaCat MQL query>

-Alternatively, a project can be created with explicit list of files, specified either as a list of their DIDs (namespace:name), or using JSON expression of the file list:
+A project can be created with explicit list of files, specified either as a list of their DIDs (namespace:name):

     .. code-block:: shell